Waller High School: Athletics

 The 2007-08 Waller girls' wrestling team won both the 2008 State Duals title as well as District 22-5A and Region III-5A titles.

 The 2007 Bulldog football team went 4 rounds deep in the playoffs, losing to Dayton in the regional final.

 The 2008-09 girls' basketball team ended a 20+ year playoff drought by advancing to the postseason.

 The district also has a new 10,000 seat stadium adjacent to the high school which opened on August 28, 2009.

+2012 Shooting threat

+On March 20, 2012, former student Trey Eric Sesler shot and killed his mother, father and brother.
+He then drove to Waller High School and had planned to shoot students at the school, however he backed out as it got "too real".